Full Accessibility Plan for 2026-2029 – Printable Version (PDF)

 Lead Function

-- Finance, along with support from Operations and Engineering.
+• Finance, along with support from Operations and Engineering.

 Planned Outcomes

-- Increased consideration of accessibility and inclusiveness in FBCL procurement processes and practices.
+• Ongoing consideration of accessibility and inclusiveness in FBCL procurement processes and practices.

 Design and Delivery of Programs and Services

-The greatest public exposure to the FBCL is through the prepaid lane tolling, as well as entering into CBSA-controlled facilities for the purposes of entry into Canada.
+The greatest public exposure to the FBCL is through the automated lane tolling, as well as entering into CBSA-controlled facilities for the purposes of entry into Canada.
 After reviewing its policies, programs, practices and services, the FBCL has integrated related accessibility consideration within the information and communication technologies section of this plan, both for FBCL-controlled web services and those administered by the FBCL’s tolling provider.

 Physical accessibility has been reviewed at the Blue Water Bridge using the robust standards from the Rick Hansen Foundation Accessibility Certification, in which the FBCL’s Maintenance and Facilities personnel participated to ensure continuous improvement to this standard through ongoing maintenance programming.